Welcome to Oman

 In Oman there are no endemic diseases or mandatory required vaccinations for incoming tourists, except the vaccine against Covid-19.
 The level of public and private health care facilities across the country is good and common medications are available in the main pharmacies.

 Oman is a safe country, with a very low crime rate.
 In case of emergency you can rely on the local authorities and contact your embassy in Muscat.

 The official currency is the Omani Rial (OMR), divided into 1000 Baisas.
 There are banknotes of 1, 5, 10, 20 and 50 Rials, 1/2 Rial and 100 Baisas.
 Visa and Mastercard are accepted in all the hotels and most of the restaurants and shops.
 ATMs for cash withdrawal are widespread.
-Cash (EUR or USD series after 2009) can be changed at any money exchange (open daily from 8:30 to 12:30 am and from 4:30 to 6:30 pm, closed on Fridays).
-We suggest you not to change money at the airport or at the hotel because of unfavorable exchange rates and high fees.
+Cash (EUR or USD series after 2009) can be changed at any money exchange (open daily from 8:30 to 12:30 am and from 4:30 to 6:30 pm, except on Fridays).
+We suggest you not to change money at the airport or at the hotel because of high exchange rates and fees.